-4. The selection of countries began with an analysis of data compiled for the preparation of OPS5 Technical Document #12 Progress Toward Impact.
-The dataset contains information on 472 projects.
-The analysis conducted by IEO includes an assessment of the extent and scale of broader adoption at project completion.
-Of the 472 projects included in the dataset, 210 are coded as having resulted in legal/policy/regulatory changes at the national or sector-wide level based on information contained in terminal evaluations (TE) and/or terminal evaluation reviews (TER), including 68 that were completed between 2010 and 2012 (the latest year in the dataset).
-The geographical distribution of the 68 completed projects is presented in Annex B. Using this as a starting point, six countries were chosen case studies based on the number of projects completed during this time frame, the magnitude of GEF funding, and focal area and regional representation.2
+The selection of countries began with an analysis of data compiled for the preparation of the Fifth Overall Performance Study (OPS5) Technical Document #12 "Progress Toward Impact."
+The data set contains information on 472 projects.
+The analysis conducted by the GEF Independent Evaluation Office includes an assessment of the extent and scale of broader adoption at project completion.
+Of the 472 projects included in the data set, 210 are coded as having resulted in legal, policy, or regulatory changes at the national or sectorwide level based on information contained in terminal evaluations or terminal evaluation reviews, or both, including 68 that were completed between 2010 and 2012 (the latest year in the data set).
+The geographical distribution of the 68 completed projects is presented in annex A. Using this as a starting point, six countries were chosen as case studies based on the number of projects completed during this time frame, the magnitude of GEF funding, and focal area and regional representation.